Tourism Infrastructure Fund eligibility and co-funding criteria

 - infrastructure for natural attractions.

-Signage, rest-stop facilities, and feasibility studies may be considered on a case-by-case basis.
+Signage and rest-stop facilities may be considered on a case-by-case basis.

 Land owned by other government agencies

 Projects that involve building tourism infrastructure on land owned by other government agencies (eg, the Department of Conservation, Land Information New Zealand or the New Zealand Transport Authority) are eligible for funding.

 Land owned by commercial operators or iwi

 Projects on land owned by commercial operators or iwi may be eligible.
 Councils would need to own the infrastructure that the fund supports — that is, register it as a council asset.